Connecticut trooper arraigned in death of Mubarak Soulemane

 MILFORD, Conn.
-(AP) — A Connecticut state trooper who fatally shot a man following a high-speed chase in 2020 was arraigned Tuesday on a manslaughter charge.
+(AP) — A white Connecticut state trooper who fatally shot a Black man, Mubarak Soulemane, following a high-speed chase in 2020 was arraigned Tuesday on a manslaughter charge.

-Trooper Brian North said nothing during the brief appearance and did not enter a plea.
-His case was transferred to a court that handles serious cases, and a new date was set for Jan.
-2.
+Trooper Brian North, who is free on bail, said nothing during or after the brief appearance in Milford Superior Court and did not enter a plea.
+His next court date was scheduled for June 2.

 North fired seven gunshots into the driver’s-side window of a stolen car after a chase on Jan.
-15, 2020 that ended in West Haven.
-Mubarak Soulemane, a 19-year-old Black man was killed.
+15, 2020, that ended in West Haven.
+Soulemane, 19, was killed.
 An investigation showed Soulemane had a knife but was boxed in by police and unable to drive away.

 About nine relatives and supporters of Soulemane were in the courtroom, including his mother, Omo Mohammed.
 Following the hearing, they chanted, “Justice for Mubarak” outside the courthouse.

-Note: This story has been corrected to show Trooper Brian North's next court day is June 2, not Jan.
-2.